 Tuition and cost of living change annually.
-Using the Registrar’s tuition and fees table, select the most current term, and under “Student Careers”, choose “graduate”.
+Tuition is based on residency.
+Using the Bursar’s tuition and fees table, select the most current term, and under “Student Careers”, choose “Graduate or most Capstone certificates”.
 The rate per credit for on-campus students decreases as more credits are taken.

 Most on-campus iSchool students work one or more part-time LIS jobs on campus or in the community.
 In addition to gaining experience and new skills, you will make connections with professionals who can serve as a resource and a reference when you apply for professional employment.

 Most on-campus jobs pay an hourly rate and do not include tuition remission or benefits.
 UW-Madison does offer a limited number of graduate assistantships.
 Graduate assistants receive tuition remission, so long as they hold at least a 33% appointment.
 Most assistantships also include a stipend and affordable health insurance.
 Graduate assistantships come in the form of Project Assistantships (PAs), Teaching Assistantships (TAs) and Research Assistantships (RA).